Biology in fiction: Disease

 Jack London's 1912 The Scarlet Plague (reprinted in 1949) takes place after an uncontrollable epidemic.

 Diseases, both real and fictional, play a significant role in both literary and science fiction, some like Huntington's disease and tuberculosis appearing in many books and films.
 Pandemic plagues threatening all human life, such as The Andromeda Strain, are among the many fictional diseases described in literature and film.
 Science fiction takes an interest, too, in imagined advances in medicine.
 The Economist suggests that the abundance of apocalyptic fiction describing the "near annihilation or total extinction of the human race" by threats including deadly viruses rises when general "fear and unease", as measured by the Doomsday Clock, increase.

+Disease in science fiction is often an allegory for societal issues, highlighting the phenomena of othering.
+Plague metaphors allow authors to consider the role of "us versus them" mentalities and break down dichotomies between humans and "others."
+Disease is also used as a metaphor for fear of globalization, highlighting the impulse to separate and surveil in order to define borders and control the "contamination" of intermingling.

 Tuberculosis was a common disease in the 19th century.
 In Russian literature, it appeared in several major works.
 Fyodor Dostoevsky used the theme of the consumptive nihilist repeatedly, with Katerina Ivanovna in Crime and Punishment; Kirillov in The Possessed, and both Ippolit and Marie in The Idiot.
 Turgenev did the same with Bazarov in Father and Sons.
 In English literature of the Victorian era, major tuberculosis novels include Charles Dickens's 1848 Dombey and Son, Elizabeth Gaskell's 1855 North and South, and Mrs. Humphry Ward's 1900 Eleanor.